yuchenliu15/meddit/README.md

     `npm start` (listen to port 3000 default)

-### this information is probably outdated, check the desired route file for more info on endpoints
+### check the desired route file for more info on endpoints

 - endpoints
   - users